 First aid kit and protection

-If you are not a big fan of ice skating on the raw natural ice of the Dutch lakes or canals, you can also visit the indoor or outdoor man-made ice skating rinks to have added some fun in your time.
+If you’re not a big fan of ice skating on the raw natural ice of the Dutch lakes or canals, you can also visit the indoor or outdoor man-made ice skating rinks to have added some fun in your time.

 1. Jaap Eden: Jaap Eden was a famous Dutch athlete, and he was admired for his speed skating skills.
 The rink is named after him.
 It covers 400 meters of ice making it the biggest arena in Amsterdam.
 If you are keen on learning skating, Jaap Eden offers ice skating lessons as well.

-2. Ice* Amsterdam: Open till February 3rd, this ice skating rink in the Museumplein is a great place to meet up with friends and family and enjoy an excellent ice experience.
+2. Ice* Amsterdam: Open till the start of February each year, this ice skating rink in the Museumplein is a great place to meet up with friends and family and enjoy an excellent ice experience.

-3. Schaatshaal Leiden: an ice skating rink in the cozy city of Leiden.
+3. Schaatshaal Leiden: an ice skating rink in the cosy city of Leiden.
 There is an inner track and an outer track of about 220 meters.
-This rink also provides ice skating lessons and hot cocoas! :D.
+This rink also provides ice skating lessons and hot cocoa! ☕️.

 4. Ijsbaan Haarlem: The ice rink in Haarlem is excellent for the new skater also for the diehards out there (respect).
 Open till late March.